Linhua-Sun/p4-phylogenetics/INSTALL.rst

-P4 has a simple but useful completion module (I like it enough to use it for all my python work) but file completion in the python that comes with Mac OS 10.5 and 10.6 is broken.
+P4 has a simple but useful completion module (I like it enough to use it for all my python work) but file completion in the python that comes with Mac OS after 10.5 is broken.
 To fix it, you can either install a better Python (my preferred option), or, to partially fix it, you can, in a file '~/.p4/interactive' (that is a text file called 'interactive' that is put in a directory called '.p4' in your home directory) put a line that says 'var.readlineUsesEditline = True' (no quotes).
 More info about this is found in the file p4/Var.py.

-On my Snow Leopard box, it comes with Python 2.6.1, which is a little oldish but not too bad, and it comes with numpy.
+The last time I tried that was on my old Snow Leopard box; it comes with Python 2.6.1, which is a little oldish but not too bad, and it comes with numpy.
 So to build it all I needed was to add gsl-devel with MacPorts.
 To use completion, I needed to set var.readlineUsesEditline = True as described above.
 It then gave me method name completion, and doc strings, but no method sigs (ie the stuff inside the parentheses, ie the method args).
 However, the doc strings had the method sigs, so it was not too bad.
-Perhaps better to use MacPorts to install a newer Python, with a proper readline.
-Saying "sudo port install py26-numpy" (assuming you have MacPorts installed) should do the trick.
-Or just install a new Python from source.

 .. _completion_oddness: